fizalihsan/fizalihsan.github.io/source/technology/java-performance.md

   * Both minor & major GCs are done serially using a single virtual CPU.
   * Uses a mark-compact collection method.
   * Option: `-XX:+UserSerialGC`.
-  * Usages:
+  * **Usages**:
     * For longer apps with no low pause time requirements
     * For apps which run on machine that hosts more JVMs than available processors.In such environment, GC of one app shouldn't affect all other JVMs.
 * The Parallel GC
   * uses multiple threads  to perform the young generation GC.
   * By default, on a host with 'N' CPUs, the parallel GC uses N GC threads in the collection.
 The number of GC threads can be controlled: `-XX:ParallelGCThreads=<num>`
   * Parallel GC is also called a throughput collector.
-  * Usages:
-  * apps where high throughput is required and long pauses are accepted.
+  * **Usages**: apps where high throughput is required and long pauses are accepted.
   * 2 flavors of Parallel GC
   * Option: `-XX:+UseParallelGC` - does multi-threaded young generation GC, single-threaded old generation collection and compaction.
   * Option: `-XX:+UseParallelOldGC` - does multi-threaded young, multi-thread old generation collection and compaction.
 (HotSpot does compaction only in the old generation)